Orang-utan/littyapp/README.md

 # Litty App

 A webapp designed for food truck online ordering.
-Think, Snackpass but for food trucks.
+Think Snackpass but for food trucks.
 As users, you can register an account, order from your favorite food truck, and pick it up using a unique pick up code.
 This app is built using Django, React.

 ## Demos